NishitPatel2508/template1/README.md

 # template1
-This Template Made With HTML,CSS,JS and Bootstrap 5. &lt;br> Develop By NishitPatel
+This Template Made With HTML,CSS,JS and Bootstrap 5.
+<br> Develop By NishitPatel